-Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury
+Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury, Metcalf also added to injury report

 Among the three Seahawks to sit out practice Thursday was a new name added to the injury report this week — receiver Tyler Lockett with a hip injury.

+It hardly needs stating how ominous it could be for Seattle if either Metcalf or Lockett — or both — will be affected by injuries for Sunday’s showdown against the 49ers.

+Rookie Dee Eskridge was also listed as limited with a concussion dating to the opener against the Colts.
+The practice was Eskridge’s first since he suffered the injury.

 Lockett briefly left Sunday’s game against Minnesota after his knee was twisted, but Carroll said before practice Wednesday that his knee was fine.

-Lockett showed up on the injury report Wednesday as limited with the hip injury then sat out Thursday.
+Lockett showed up on the injury report Wednesday as limited with the hip injury then sat out Thursday, which raises the question whether this is a new injury he suffered this week — and being out Thursday raises the specter that it might affect his readiness for Sunday.

+As for Metcalf, since the foot injury is a new listing it also raises the likelihood that he suffered the injury in practice Thursday.

-Also sitting out was running back Rashaad Penny (calf), who has already been ruled out, and right tackle Brandon Shell, who missed the Vikings game with a sprained ankle and appears as if he may miss another game.
+Also sitting out was running back Rashaad Penny (calf), who has already been ruled out, and right tackle Brandon Shell, who missed the Vikings game with a sprained ankle and appears as if he might miss another game.

-Five players were listed as limited including another receiver with a new injury — DK Metcalf, cited as having a foot injury.
-Metcalf was on the injury report last week with a knee injury.

-New to the injury report are defensive tackle Poona Ford with both ankle and shoulder injuries, and defensive end Alton Robinson (knee).
+Also new to the injury report and listed as limited were defensive tackle Poona Ford with ankle and shoulder injuries and defensive end Alton Robinson (knee).

 Also listed as limited are two players attempting to return from injuries that held them out last week — defensive end Benson Mayowa (neck) and receiver Dee Eskridge (concussion).